 The Spring 2019 National Championship brings the best club golf teams from across the country to compete for the title and the medalist red jacket.
 The Birck Boilermaker Complex on the Purdue University campus will host the event on their Kampen and Ackerman-Allen courses.
 Both courses are ranked as some of the best in the state of Indiana.

 The Spring 2019 National Invitational will bring regional champions and other qualifying teams to Indiana to compete for a spot in the Fall 2019 National Championship.
 The Trophy Club, located just outside Indianapolis, will host the Invitational on their 250 acre links-style course.

-I am a current Sophomore at The University of Maryland at College Park majoring in Economics.
-I grew up in Westchester County, New York, playing tournaments in the Metropolitan section and Section 1 for high school golf.
-I have been playing golf for over a decade now and I am excited to be serving as the Regional Coordinator for the great Capitol Region this year!
+I am a current Junior at The University of Maryland at College Park majoring in Material Science Engineering.
+I grew up not too far away in Gaithersburg, Maryland playing tournaments in the area as well as going around the country at times to play in other tournaments.
+I have been playing golf for a long time and I am excited to be serving as the Regional Coordinator for the Capitol Region this year!